tiprankstipranks

 Changed

-We and/or our partners may fail to adequately demonstrate the safety and efficacy of any of our pharmaceutical product candidates or medical devices in pre-clinical studies and clinical trials, which would prevent or delay development, regulatory approval or marketing authorization and commercialization of our product candidates.
+Our research and development of new pharmaceutical product candidates or medical devices going forward will be limited, and for those development projects we elect to pursue we and/or our partners may fail to adequately demonstrate the safety and efficacy of any product in pre-clinical studies and clinical trials, which would prevent or delay development, regulatory approval or marketing authorization and commercialization of our product candidates.

 Innovation / R&D - Risk 2

 We have limited in-house discovery and early research staff and facilities, and we do not currently intend to extensively hire or acquire such staff or facilities in the near future.
-Instead, we intend to continue to rely on future acquisitions, partnerships and collaborations with third parties to expand our innovative pipeline, existing portfolio and innovation and early research capabilities.
-However, we may be unable to establish any agreements with third-party developers or manufacturers or do so on favorable terms.
-Further, should we be able to enter into such agreements, these agreements may pose risks, including that we would be reliant on and accountable for the third-party's knowledge and capabilities, data, quality of operations and compliance with regulations, and other systems to conduct clinical trials, prepare regulatory application submissions and required post-approval reports, manufacture or distribute product, or other activities.
+Any expansion of these functions will continue to rely on future acquisitions, partnerships and collaborations with third parties; however, our capital allocation priority at the present time is to reduce our net leverage ratio, which leaves limited cash available to pursue such transactions and relationships.
+In addition, we may be unable to establish any agreements with third-party developers or manufacturers to provide these services on favorable terms.
+Further, should we enter into such agreements, these agreements may pose risks, including that we would be reliant on and accountable for the third-party's knowledge and capabilities, data, quality of operations and compliance with regulations, and other systems to conduct clinical trials, prepare regulatory application submissions and required post-approval reports, manufacture or distribute product, or other activities.

 Trade Secrets - Risk 1

-Our growth could be limited by the scope of our intellectual property licenses for certain women's health care products.
+Our growth could be limited by the scope of our intellectual property licenses.

-We intend to grow our business through new indications or formulations of our existing products or expansion of existing products into new markets or new geographies.
-However, our ability to do so could be limited by the scope of our limited intellectual property licenses for certain women's health products.
+We believe that growth in our business will be driven through new indications or formulations of our existing products or expansion of existing products into new markets or new geographies.
+However, our ability to do so could be limited by the scope of our limited intellectual property licenses for certain health products.
 We may not be able to offset any sales losses for products that lose or do not have exclusivity by growing sales in other markets.
 If we cannot produce sufficient revenues from expansion into new products, new indications or formulations of our existing products or expansion of existing products into new markets or new geographies, then we may not be able to maintain our current levels of profitability, and this could adversely affect our business, cash flow, results of operations, financial condition or prospects.

 Trade Secrets - Risk 2